promptfoo/promptfoo-docs/docs/configuration/parameters.md

 The output file is specified by the `outputPath` key in the promptfoo configuration.

-## Permuting both inputs and assertions
+## Permuting inputs and assertions

 A vanilla `prompts.txt`/`promptfooconfig.yaml` pair supports each test combining one set of variables with one set of assertions.